A little oasis in the desert

-Our goal is to become as much self-sustainable as possible!
-There is also help needed with the installing of the internet.
+Our goal is to become as self-sustainable as possible!
+There is also help needed with the installation of the internet.

 In case you have knowledge about fundraising and charity work, we would also be very happy to hear all about it!